Concrete Cracking: Evaluating Causes

 Experience the world’s #1 concrete sensor.

-Why Cracks Form in Concrete Structures
+Concrete Cracks in Built Structures

 Concrete provides structures with strength, rigidity, and resilience from deformation.
 These characteristics, however, result in concrete structures lacking the flexibility to move in response to environmental or volume changes.
 Cracking is usually the first sign of distress in concrete.
 It is, however, possible for deterioration to exist before cracks appear.
 Cracking can occur in both hardened and fresh, or plastic, concrete as a result of volume changes and repeated loading.